raymondtruong/ubook/deliverables/iteration-01.review.md

  * From most to least important.
  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.

+For this Iteration we focused on conducting research and having all members comfortable with accessing and contributing to the backlogs and the required meetings documentation.

+CRC Cards : We were able to complete our CRC cards which allowed us to have a strong understanding on the different classes we need to implement as well as how they will work together within our application.

+Facebook Textbook Marketplace Analysis: This allowed us to get a insight on what are the basic features our users will expect as well as which features will differentiate our product from our main competitor.

+Scrum Artifacts: We were able to construct backlogs and schedules in order to help our team stay organized and have clear tasks set out for our project

 #### Goals and/or tasks that were planned but not met/completed: